 You might want to keep a jacket in your office for the days when a client unexpectedly appears on a dress down day, especially if the client shows up wearing a suit.

 This is an overview of appropriate formal business attire.
 The lists tell you what is generally accepted as formal business attire and what is generally not acceptable as formal business attire.

 No dress code can cover all contingencies so employees must exert a certain amount of judgment in their choice of clothing to wear to work.
-If you experience uncertainty about acceptable, professional formal business attire for work, please ask your manager or speak to your Human Resources staff.
+If you experience an uncertainty about acceptable, professional formal business attire for work, please ask your manager or speak to your Human Resources staff.

 Slacks, Pants, and Suit Pants

-Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants, pants that match a suit jacket, and nice looking dress synthetic pants are acceptable in a business formal work environment.
+Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants, pants that match a suit jacket, and nice-looking dress synthetic pants are acceptable in a business formal work environment.

 Inappropriate slacks or pants include any that are too informal.
 This includes jeans, sweatpants, exercise pants, Bermuda shorts, short shorts, shorts, bib overalls, leggings, and any spandex or other form-fitting pants such as people wear for exercise or biking.
-(These are not allowed as professional dress on dress down day either.)
+(These are not allowed as a professional dress on dress down day either.)

 Skirts, Dresses, and Skirted Suits

 Dresses, skirts, skirts with jackets, dressy two-piece knit suits or sets, and skirts that are split at or below the knee are acceptable.
 Dress and skirt length should be at a length at which you can sit comfortably in public.